vicentinileonardo/distributed-cache/README.md

 To crash and recover caches, you can use either the endpoints or the crash() and recover() methods strategically placed in the code.
 If needed, you can also add arbitrary delays in the code: the addDelayInSeconds() methods is placed on every function dealing with a request.
+Arbitrary delays could be also added to the database actor, to ease the testing of the system (to gain time to manually crash a cache).

 Number of actors can be tuned in the config.yaml file.
 Timeouts can be tuned in the config.yaml file.
 If timeouts are not set carefully, the system might not work properly: protocols might behave differently than expected.